 pricing for the first 22 years in business, then the steadily increasing cost suddenly

-lightning rods, but then usually require certification.
+lightning rods, but then usually require multiple certifications.

 When UL quadrupled their fees, the Lightning Protection Institute decided to get into the game and

 offer "better" certifications, which expire in three years instead of UL’s five years.
 (Updating your lightning